 The "glistening elves" potential Party Banter between Isabela and Fenris.
 The former, true to her typical sense of humor, asks the latter what sort of bent his slavery had, and Fenris responds with flat audible exasperation that he was a bodyguard.
 It seems innocuous enough with the exasperation pinned to Fenris's usual attitude as The Comically Serious.
 And then you meet Fenris's former master, and hear a few comments that Word of God has since confirmed the implications of.

-In the theater level of Psychonauts, it's a bit hard to find the over-the-top, sickly-sweet "happy" play put on by kids in flower costumes to be amusing once they start talking about Gloria's mom, if you've played before and already know what happened to her...
+In the theater level, it's a bit hard to find the over-the-top, sickly-sweet "happy" play put on by kids in flower costumes to be amusing once they start talking about Gloria's mom, if you've played before and already know what happened to her...